artefactual/atom-docs/user-manual/access-content/clipboard.rst

 Export CSV
 ----------

-Authenticated users (e.g. those logged in) can generate a CSV export of their clipboard results.
-When ready, the CSV is made available on the :ref:`Jobs <manage-jobs>` page.
-For more information, see:
+Users can generate a CSV export of their clipboard results.
+When ready, the CSV is made available on the :ref:`Jobs <manage-jobs>` page for authenticated users (e.g. those logged in) or a pop-up for unauthenticated users.
+For more information,
-:ref:`csv-export-clipboard`.
+see: :ref:`csv-export-clipboard`.

 Pinning and unpinning results on the clipboard
 ----------------------------------------------